dometdemont/DO288-apps/nodejs-helloworld/README.md

 The installer is directly invoked from the application server running the deployer nodejs application.
 This requires either that:
 -	The OpenShift oc CLI and/or helm are available on the nodejs server and configured with the proper user,
--	Or the curl utility is available on the nodejs server and all target clusters are reachable from this server.
+-	Or the curl utility is available on the nodejs server and all targeted clusters are reachable from this server.

 #### Local
 The target in the REST request is: hpe5g.sh